-Formal Amendments will not reviewed by the THECB after July 1, 2021.
+Formal Amendments submitted by an Awarded Applicant will not be reviewed by the THECB after July 1, 2022.

 See Instructions for Budgetary Amendments on next page.

 Instructions for Budgetary Amendments

 - 1. The Perkins Portal system does not allow the deletion of line items within budget schedules.
 To remove or reduce a line item, indicate the change with a line item showing the amount to be subtracted from the schedule. - 2.
 To increase a line item, use one of the following methods: - Subtract out the original line item and add a new line-item entry with updated information, including the increased line-item total; OR - Add a new line item for the amount of the increase only.
 It should be clear which original line item the increase applies to.
 Add updated information to explain the increase. - 3.
 To add a new line item, follow the entry formats and examples given in Section 7.4: Budget. - 4.
 Indicate the purpose of each line item in clear language: REMOVE, REDUCE, INCREASE, or ADD.